-A theoretical and normative study of political ideas.
-This includes the study of key political thinkers such as Plato, Thomas Hobbes and John Rawls as well as the contemporary manifestations of ideologies such as liberalism, socialism, conservatism and nationalism.
-This normative assessment of politics concludes with a critical evaluation of the development, nature and practical value of prominent democratic theories including participatory, legal, and deliberative democracy.
+A theoretical and normative study of political ideas, concepts, texts and values.
+This includes the study of key global political thinkers throughout history, as well as the contemporary manifestations of ideologies such as liberalism, socialism, conservatism, postcolonialism and feminism.
+This normative assessment of politics will also focus on the critical evaluation of prominent political concepts such as justice, liberty, power, democracy and equality.

-Module credits 30.00

-NQF Level 07

-Service modules Faculty of Economic and Management Sciences

 Prerequisites PTO 101, STL 210(GS), STL 220(GS), 310(GS)

-Contact time 3 lectures per week

-Language of tuition Module is presented in English

-Department Political Sciences

-Period of presentation Semester 2